 Research

-The Functional Ecology group aims to determine how the environment, including the interactions within and between species, regulates the rate at which organisms use energy.
-Our goal is to identify general rules for how organismal processes scale up to determine the functioning of communities.
+We study how the environment, including the interactions within and between species, regulates the rate at which organisms use energy and resources - in plain terms, breathe and eat.
+Our goal is to identify general rules for how organismal physiology shapes communities, keeping into account that physiology is plastic and evolves in response to the environment.

-Our model system is marine phytoplankton — tiny algae that are key players in ocean productivity and carbon uptake.
-Using this system, we combine experimental manipulations of synthetic communities and their environment with high-throughput phenotyping to study the ecological and evolutionary mechanisms that influence metabolism and related traits, such as body size, population growth and competitive ability.
+To answer this question we use marine phytoplankton as a model system — phytoplankton are tiny algae that are key players in ocean productivity and carbon uptake.
+We combine manipulations of communities and environmental conditions with high-throughput phenotyping of metabolism and growth at different scales, and species traits, such as body size and competitive ability.

-Our model system is marine phytoplankton — tiny algae that are key players in ocean productivity and carbon uptake.
-Using this system, we combine experimental manipulations of synthetic communities and their environment with high-throughput phenotyping to study the ecological and evolutionary mechanisms that influence metabolism and related traits, such as body size, population growth and competitive ability.
+To answer this question we use marine phytoplankton as a model system — phytoplankton are tiny algae that are key players in ocean productivity and carbon uptake.
+We combine manipulations of communities and environmental conditions with high-throughput phenotyping of metabolism and growth at different scales, and species traits, such as body size and competitive ability.

 |